MrBn100ful/ExanDock/README.md

-# ExanLauncher
+# ExanLauncher WIP
-A replace for the windows start menu in java.
+A replacement of the windows start menu in java.

 =====
 ##todo